tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-t-sql-tuesday-25-t.md

 WHERE name = @DatabaseName;
 ```

 DBCC SQLPERF is used to get transaction log usage information.
 It returns Database Name, Log Size (MB), Log Space Used (%), and Status.
 It requires VIEW SERVER STATE permissions.
 In addition, you can reset DMV information for latch statistics or wait statistics by passing in parameters.
 This can help with additional troubleshooting.
-Here’s the full syntax:
+Here's the full syntax:

 sql
 DBCC SQLPERF